Skip to main content

 Dark Circles and Puffiness

-Insufficient sleep often results in the appearance of dark circles and puffiness around the eyes.
-This is attributed to the accumulation of fluid and poor blood circulation, which can be improved with consistent, high-quality sleep.
+Lack of sleep often results in the appearance of dark circles and puffiness around the eyes.
+This is due to the accumulation of fluid and poor blood circulation, which can be improved with consistent, high-quality sleep.
 Adequate rest allows the body to regulate blood flow and reduce fluid retention, diminishing the visible signs of fatigue and stress on the skin.

 Tips to get enough quality sleep